-- Implement an intentional disciple making "philosophy of ministry" for the local church - Maintain life balance and personal integrity with Christ as Lord in all areas of life - Develop the skills and knowledge required to be an effective pastoral leader - Sustain a pattern of developing lay leaders, church planters, and fellow pastors - · Focus life and ministry on finishing the Great Commission within defined areas and regions - Think biblically and improve preaching and written communication skills - Develop a hunger for lifelong learning and personal development
+- Implement an intentional disciple making "philosophy of ministry" for the local church - · Maintain life balance and personal integrity with Christ as Lord in all areas of life - · Develop the skills and knowledge required to be an effective pastoral leader - Sustain a pattern of developing lay leaders, church planters, and fellow pastors - · Focus life and ministry on finishing the Great Commission within defined areas and regions - Think biblically and improve preaching and written communication skills - Develop a hunger for lifelong learning and personal development

-Teleo University includes three schools in the United States: The T-Net School of Ministry for ministry certification, the T-Net School of Theology for undergraduate studies, and the Graduate School of Ministry.
+Teleo University includes two schools in the United States: The T-Net School of Theology for undergraduate studies, and the Graduate School of Ministry.
 Teleo University has also partnered with the Intentional Disciple Making Network (IDN), a registered Society in Singapore, as the administrative center for our Singapore extension, T-Net International School of Theology (TISOT).